 (Added by Ordinance No. 177028; amended by Ordinance No. 182760, effective June 5, 2009.)
 The purpose of this chapter is to describe the requirements for a transportation impact study, to ensure an adequate level of street connections to serve land uses, and to ensure that improvements to these streets are made in conjunction with development consistent with fire, life safety, and access needs.

-(Replaced by Ordinance No. 177028; amended by Ordinance No. 187681, effective May 13, 2016.)
+(Replaced by Ordinance No. 177028, effective December 14, 2002.)
 As used in this Chapter, the following terms shall have the following definitions:

 A. "Exceptional Habitat Quality" for connectivity purposes: